fchastanet/bash-tools-framework/doc/guides/ConfigFiles.md

 <!-- markdownlint-restore -->

-The framework function `Env::getOrderedConfigFiles` allows to get the list of configuration files that will called by `Env::requireLoad` function.
-You can override `Env::getOrderedConfigFiles` in your own project for your own needs.
-Here the rules used in `Env::getOrderedConfigFiles`:

-- Load files from more specific to the project to the less specific.
-- Last file contains all the mandatory default properties' values.
-- The following files will be loaded in this order if they are existing and are
+The framework function `Env::requireLoad` loads the following files in this order if they are existing and are readable:
-  readable:

-  - if env-file argument is passed, load the provided file first
+- files provided in BASH_FRAMEWORK_ENV_FILES env variable array
+- ${FRAMEWORK_ROOT_DIR}/.framework-config if exists
+- .framework-config from current directory if exists
+- file from option --bash-framework-config
+- files from option --env-file (option deprecated)
+- default files passed as argument to this function. _Eg:_
+  `src/_includes/.framework-config.default`
+  - this file contains all the mandatory default properties values that will be set if any previous files set the variable

+Options can override values provided by these env files:

 - if --verbose or -v argument is passed, set `BASH_FRAMEWORK_DISPLAY_LEVEL` to 3 (INFO)
 - if -vv argument is passed, set `BASH_FRAMEWORK_DISPLAY_LEVEL` to 4 (DEBUG)
 - later on, will manage other kind of arguments
 - additional files provided by this bash array variable, see below.
 - framework default values file, see below.

 _Eg:_ additional environment files